hull/hull-connector-template/template/README.md

     actions/ - Route handlers for express application lib/     - Business logic of the connector sync-agent.js

+  src/ - Front-end application which will be served by the backend application

   test/
     integration/ - Integration tests